Rear Extension Cost

 Can I Have a Rear Extension?

 In order to get a rear extension, you need to have space for one.
 The more space you have at the back of your home, the bigger the extension you can build.
-If you need to use more than half your garden space, you will need to apply for planning permission.
+If the total of all additions would cover more than 50% of the land around the “original house” (the curtilage), you’ll need planning permission.

 Other limits on getting an extension include listed buildings.
 If your building is listed or you live in a conservation area or a national park, then there may be restrictions on the work you can get done.
 If you have any doubts, you should speak to your local council.